 English as Foreign language students who did not submit English language test scores are automatically placed into “Writing The Essay.”
 However, NYU recognizes that international students come with varying levels of language competency and fluency and require more time to complete challenging reading and writing assignments.

 For help determining whether “Writing the Essay” or “International Writing Workshop 1” followed by "International Writing Workshop 2" is appropriate, try the Self-Diagnostic Test below to see which course or sequence you would benefit from.
 The test consists of a typical reading and writing exercise that you might be asked to do in a Writing the Essay class.
 You will need to set aside thirty minutes to complete the self-assessment and to read the results.

-Click here to download the instructions and to begin the self-diagnostic exercise.
+Download the instructions to begin the self-diagnostic exercise.

 Download the results and discussion for the self-diagnostic exercise.

-Please contact Denice Martone, Associate Director of the Expository Writing Program, if you have questions.
+Please contact the EWP Writing Placement Team at email@example.com if you have questions.